-The boys' behaviour is monitored by the Behaviour Management Team using Lesson Monitor (through lockdown this was managed through a system on Google to link with the Housepoint system).
-Good behaviour allows the boys to succeed and is rewarded through praise, house points (which are linked to RICE, the school characteristics, and recorded on SIMS) and other reward systems, such as certificates, termly award trips and weekly awards for various curriculum areas.
+The boys' behaviour is monitored by the Behaviour Management Team using Sleuth.
+Good behaviour allows the boys to succeed and is rewarded through praise, house points (which are linked to RICE, the school characteristics, and recorded on Sleuth) and other reward systems, such as certificates, termly award trips and weekly awards for various curriculum areas.
 Parents are notified of these through the weekly newsletter.
 The Governing Body monitors behaviour through the termly behaviour report which feeds into the Head Teacher report and thorough Governor visits.